Weapons made in Bladesong; Architecture made in Tiny Glade. Both very cool programs you can find on Steam

 Kil was the god of resurrection in Saga Risutu Myth.
 Similar to Klaviar, he made his own sword in mimic of humans.
 It was enchanted with a curse, which made it so it shattered upon use--but only if the user had regret over their action.
 This sword was also obtained by the Titans and never put to use against Ruiner.
 It was shattered when the Titans fought each other.

-Alesche was the Sahlam (king) of the State of the Hunes for some time under the Bequin Federation.
+Alesche was the Atehlam (king) of the State of the Hunes for some time under the Bequin Federation.
 He was an infamously violent and oppressive leader and ended up getting murdered while still in rule.
 His sword was an extravagant example of both his rule and the cross-cultural blending of Venathian and Hunde.
 This cross-cultural event was a mutual program in which the state governments of Leteil and the Hunes exchanged many cultural niceties.
 A real-world example would be like the introduction of Japanese culture to America and vice-versa.
 Alesche's sword replicated the blade of the Venathian Kloa Swords, while the hilt and cross guard drew inspiration from Hunde art and weaponry.

 Georje Ruiner was the right-hand of his brother--the leader of the Bequin Federation--Davnede.
 Georje was given powers by the gods of extreme tact and power, making him a strong fighter.
 He most often than not used his own Bequin Citisia for fighting; however, he sometimes made exceptions for specific circumstances.
 Upon being betrayed by his paranoid brother--who attempted to execute Georje via firing squad--he entered a fit of rage.
 In this rage, his raw power caused a premature conclusion, opening up rifts across Dipamu.
 Using all of his power, he pulled this sword out of a rift and promptly slaughtered everyone in the vicinity, including his brother.
 It is unknown what happened to him after.
 The premature conclusion led to a near 300-year-long apocalypse, culminating in the death of everyone.
 The hilt was added two eras later by the Saviors, who used it to correct timeline interference.
 Originally, the blade was far more jagged and resembled a sharp crystal.
 It is unwieldy and heavy, but it is incredibly powerful in the right hands.